 This Wynwood tribute to all things sneakers is like walking into a cavern dripping with televisions, where rows of flatscreens hang from both the indoor and outdoor spaces.
 Grails’ shady back patio makes for a perfectly pleasant place to enjoy a game now that the weather’s cooled off.
 And the creative cocktail menu surpasses anything you’d expect from a sports bar, highlighted by the Sneaker Cocktail, served in a ceramic shoe you can take home with you.

 Miami’s classic spot for cold brews on the water is also among its longest-running homes for NFL Sundays.
 Regardless of whether or not you can tell a nose tackle from a nose job, it’s hard not to have fun when you’re pounding five-for-$20 beer buckets while literally standing over Biscayne Bay.
 On weekends, Shucker’s broadcasts all the action on TVs behind the bar and on the dock, alongside a full menu of $12 appetizers like Blackened Chicken Nachos and Loaded Cheese Fries.

-If going to the real stadium is just a little too depressing for you and you’d rather immerse yourself in Miami football’s glory days, instead, do your game-watching at Black Market.
-The walls are literally papered in reminiscences of the Dolphins and Hurricanes ‘70s and ‘80s heydays, so you can ignore the score on TV and focus on better times.
-The drinks will also help you forget the current state of South Florida football, with creations like the Eleven After This, a blend of Don Julio Tequila, fresh lime juice, watermelon, agave, and muddled jalapeño, complete with cayenne-salt rim, plus $5 beers and Bacardi drinks during the games.
+If you long for the 1970s and ‘80s dominance of Dolphins and Hurricanes football, do your game-watching at Black Market.
+The walls are literally papered in reminiscences of the teams’ heydays, so you can ignore the score on TV and focus on better times.
+The drinks will also help you reminisce on the good old days, with creations like the Eleven After This, a blend of Don Julio Tequila, fresh lime juice, watermelon, agave, and muddled jalapeño, complete with cayenne-salt rim, plus $5 beers and Bacardi drinks during the games.

 Sandbar and Grill